hyper-micro/project-template/README.md

-# project-template
-Hyper Project Template
+# Hyper Project Layout

+## Overview

+This is the recommended layout for the Hyper application project.